poltergasm/Jade-Empire-Trainer/README.md

 Open the trainer once you're in a game.
 Provides the following features:

 - Adds 1,000 style points on startup
+- Run game with optional parameters (good/bad) to change your alignment
 - Infinite chi
 - Infinite focus